How to become a Construction Labourer

 A construction labourer would generally be able to work in several roles in construction.
-Roles may include site preparation, loading materials, tidying site, building and digging trenches.
-The job can be very demanding physically and can be unsafe if you do not attend the correct training before working.
+Functions may include site preparation, loading materials, tidying the site, building and digging trenches.
+However, the job can be very demanding and unsafe if you do not attend the proper training before working.

 What Qualifications Do I Need To Become a Construction Labourer?

 The first thing you will need to get on a construction site is the CSCS (Green) Labourer card.
 This card is imperative for you to get on-site to show that you have knowledge of health and safety on a construction site.

-- Attend and pass a recognised UK health and safety in construction qualification.
+- First, attend and pass a recognised UK health and safety in construction qualification.
 The route you can take is the CITB Health & Safety Awareness.

 - Pass the CITB Health, Safety and Environment test at your local Pearson Vue test centre.

 - Contact CITB or CSCS and pay for your card.

-To improve your resume, even more, you may want to attend other site safety related courses; by attending further courses you will be able to conduct a wider range of tasks which will make you more attractive to current and potential employers.
+To improve your resume, even more, you may want to attend other site safety related courses that will make you more attractive to current and potential employers.
 Take a look below at other courses that you could attend: